 Getting to know the audience means understanding what customers are thinking, and working tirelessly to meet their expectations.
 Know your audience, know their biggest problems and come up with solutions that can relieve their pain points.

 The persona of the target audience isn’t engraved in concrete and may shift and change from time to time.
 While you may think you are marketing to a particular group of people, a different group of people may actually be trying to educate themselves with your content and may ultimately be interested in your products too.

 Success in digital sales requires noticing who is expressing interest in what you have to offer.
-What type of people is downloading your white papers or signing up for your email list?
+What type of people are downloading your white papers or signing up for your email list?
 Who is commenting on your blog posts, posting on social media or writing online reviews?
 Are they the same people that you were trying to attract to your brand?
 Are they in the group of people you thought you were marketing to?